OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-031.md

 ## Psalm 31:14

-> But as for me, I trust in You, Lord,
+> Yet I trust in You, Lord,
-> I say, “You are my God.”
+> I declare, “You are my God.”

 ## Psalm 31:15

 > My times are in Your hand;
-> Rescue me from the hand of my enemies and from those who persecute me.
+> Deliver me from the grasp of my enemies and from those who pursue me.

 ## Psalm 31:16

-> Make Your face shine upon Your servant;
+> Let Your face shine upon Your servant;
-> Save me in Your faithfulness.
+> Save me through Your faithfulness.

 ## Psalm 31:17